Bitcoin vs Gold: how does Bitcoin square up to the world’s oldest store of value?

 Theft of Bitcoin can occur through sophisticated hacking of online exchanges or theft of private keys.
 Fortunately, diligent holders can store their private key in a physical safe or memorize them, minimizing risks.
 Another solution is provided by the Winklevoss twins who allegedly “distributed snippets of a printout of their private keys across multiple safe deposits around the United States.
 This ensured that even if thieves got their hands on a fragment of the private key, the others would still be outside their reach“.

-Like gold, selling your Bitcoin is also very easy: you can sell it through online exchanges or even face to face with someone who will give you cash for your coins.
+You can sell it through online exchanges or even face to face with someone who will give you cash for your coins.
 The beauty of BTC is that transactions are peer-to-peer.

-The short answer is YES, but not as easily as gold.
+The short answer is YES – but it’s harder to confiscate than gold.
 Since BTC is stored on a wallet which has a private key, it is impossible to access without the code.
-Thus, to confiscate it the first thing you need is access to the wallet.
+Thus, confiscating Bitcoin first requires the secret code.

 However, with the advent of sophisticated technology, it is plausible that criminals could find a way to link BTC wallets to IP addresses with the intent of extorting or scamming their owners.

 In any case, confiscation is not yet a reality but represents one of the many challenges that BTC may face in the future.
 Just take a moment to think of how China’s sophisticated facial recognition technology and Social Credit System are able to track and control virtually every aspect of citizens’ lives.
 This is just the first step in a comprehensive social control experiment that knows no boundaries.

 One is physical, recognized as valuable for millennia, available even in the worst case scenarios (absence of internet and electricity being one), but has the disadvantage of being cumbersome and easy to steal.

-They both present advantages and disadvantages and can certainly be part of a diversified investment portfolio.
+They both present their own advantages and disadvantages and should be part of a diversified investment portfolio.

 Here’s a chart providing quick summary of the characteristics of both assets.